 "Nothing for their journey, except a staff…"

-But when this text was written, the situation of the community of disciples was a lot more developed and consolidated.
+When this text was written, the situation of the community of disciples was a lot more developed and consolidated.
 Thus, the memory of these recommendations not only served to recall this first joyful and adventurous experience, but also to confront the present style of life and customs with those of the time of Jesus, now so long ago.
-Thus the text aims at remembering and at a new missionary impetus, less fearful of the demands of comfort and security.
+Thus, the text aims at remembering and at a new missionary impetus, less fearful of the demands of comfort and security.

 "When you leave, shake off the dust…"

 Besides charity and care for the suffering, they must also have the courage to unmask hypocrisy, react to closed minds and accept personal failure.
 Where they are not received, they must leave without regrets or weakness.
 Rejection or hypocrisy render proclamation and witness sterile.
-He asks for a clear and unequivocal break, a thing that Jesus himself, perhaps, had not experienced much.
-He always tried to go back and dialogue, suffered from the closed minds of the Pharisees and the Scribes.
+He asks for a clear and unequivocal break, a thing that Jesus Himself, perhaps, had not experienced much.
+He always tried to go back and dialogue.
+He suffered from the closed minds of the Pharisees and the scribes.
 He challenged their tenacious and insidious teachings.
-Yet now he imposes on his disciples the direction not to waste time on those who will not receive them.
+Yet now He imposes on His disciples the direction not to waste time on those who will not receive them.
 Probably, in this recommendation there is also an adaptation to the situation of the community: they must not regret the break with the Israelite community.
 There had been a closed attitude and a ferocious and aggressive refusal: well, Jesus had foreseen this too.
 There was no need to grieve.
-They must go to other people and they must not waste time trying to win back that which could not be won back.
+They must go to other people and they must not waste time trying to win back what could not be won back.

 6. Psalm 85